jeremymv2/compliance_demo_officehour/README.md

 The `fetcher` attribute was introduced in Audit 2.0.0 Also, in 2.x `profiles` are now an array of hashes

-The attributes below Fetch Profiles via Compliance Server, Post Reports to Visibility and requires Chef Server Integration with Compliance Server
+The attributes below will fetch profiles via Compliance Server, post reports to Visibility and requires the Chef Server Integration with Compliance Server
 ```
 # wrapper cookbook
 default['audit']['collector'] = 'chef-visibility'